Endava-Sofia/endava_azuredevops_challenge/README.md

 # Additional tasks:

 1. Implement service monitoring either using free Cloud Service provider monitoring or Datadog, Zabbix, Nagios, etc.
-2. Implement simple automation and manual tests in Azure.
+2. Implement simple automation and/or manual tests in Azure DevOps.
 3. Try to commit all the tasks in your own Git repo with the solution you’ll use.